 - Additional items may be needed to fairly present the entity’s results of operations.
 (IAS 1.85)

 How to read an income statement with Financial Statement Disclosures or Footnotes

 - Certain items must be disclosed separately in the notes (or the statement of comprehensive income), if material, including: (IAS 1.98)

-- Write-downs of inventories to net realisable value or of property, plant and equipment to recoverable amount, as well as reversals of such write-downs
+- Write-downs of inventories to net realizable value or of property, plant, and equipment to recoverable amount, as well as reversals of such write-downs

 - Restructurings of the activities of an entity and reversals of any provisions for the costs of restructuring

 - Disposals of items of property, plant, and equipment

 - Disposals of investments